Vanda Orchids Indoor Care, Propagation and Growing Problems with Solutions

 Pests

-The common plant pests in Vanda Orchids are mealy bugs, scale insects, slugs and snails.
-Isolate the affected orchid to prevent spread to other plants and treat it with neem oil or insecticidal soap as per the manufacturer's instructions.
+Vanda Orchids are prone to mealybugs, scale insects, slugs and snails infestation.
+Isolate the affected orchid to prevent spread to other plants and treat it with neem oil or insecticidal soap.
+Ensure to follow the manufacturer's instructions.

 Dark-green leaves

-Dark green leaves in Vanda Orchid indicate that your orchid is not getting enough light.
-The leaves of a Vanda Orchid that is receiving the correct light should be light-green.
-Move the orchid to a brighter spot where it will receive very bright light with 4-6 hours of direct sunlight or instal grow lights if the natural lighting is inadequate.
+Dark green leaves on Vanda Orchids indicate that your orchid is not getting enough light.
+Move the orchid to a brighter spot or instal grow lights if the natural lighting is not enough.

 You liked it?
 Share on social media.